What is extradition?

 The person may consent to their extradition.
 In 2004-05, nine out of the 12 people who were extradited by Australia to other countries consented to their extradition.
 However, many do seek to fight or challenge extradition.

-Nyman Gibson Miralis specialise in all aspects of extradition law.
+Nyman Gibson Miralis specialise in all aspects of extradition and mutual legal assistance (MLA) law.
 By its very nature, extradition is a transnational process.
 Our criminal law specialists are experts in transnational law and have represented persons challenging extraditions to the US, South Africa, Europe, England, Asia and Mexico.